Castel Gandolfo: Economy

 In all the municipalities in the Alban Hills, agriculture, and particularly wine production, has always been the main economic voice and employer.
 Wines include the Frascati, the Marino, the Velletri and the Colli Lanuvini.

 The production of wine is maintained by major producers such as Cantina Sociale Gotto d'Oro of Marino and Frascati, which is based in the nearby town of Castelluccia, and the Wine Cellar Social Albano Laziale and Ariccia, based in Fontana di Papa.

 Services

 Municipal Statute prohibits installation of equipment and systems, fixed telecommunication and radio devices, particularly equipment for radio, television and mobile telephony, and systems for radio amateurs.
 This prohibition is exempt for military installations, civil protection and forest protection.

 Most services such as hospitals or cinemas are based outside the city in larger centers like Marino, Frascati, Albano Laziale and Genzano di Roma.
 However, these centres are all reached by car or public transport.
 In return, the city is commercially very lively, thanks to the continuous influx of Italian tourists and foreigners linked to the presence of the Papal Palace and, at certain times, of the Pope.

+Transport

+The territory of Albano is crossed by two railway lines, belonging to the FL4 of the FL lines.